MicrosoftDocs/OfficeDocs-SharePoint/migration/MySites-to-ODSP-Migration-Guide.md

 ## Migration planning
 Before beginning your migration, it is important that you plan your outcome by performing an assessment of your current source environment.
 What you discover will influence your overall strategy and timing, including:
-- The mapping of content from source, your users My Sites to the destination, your users OneDrive.
+- The mapping of content from your source My Sites to the destination OneDrive.
 - The amount of content you migrate.
 Determine if content is redundant, out of date, or still relevant.
-- Set permissions so IT can read/write from source to target
+- Set permissions so IT can read/write from source to target destination
 - We highly recommend that you consider setting up a hybrid environment.
 Learn more:  [SharePoint and OneDrive Configuration Roadmaps](https://docs.microsoft.com/en-us/sharepoint/hybrid/configuration-roadmaps).

 ### What migrates?

-When you migrate to OneDrive using SharePoint Migration Tool (SPMT), you will be migrating your content stored in your **MySites** document library into OneDrive.
+When you migrate to OneDrive using the [SharePoint Migration Tool (SPMT)](https://docs.microsoft.com/en-us/sharepointmigration/introducing-the-sharepoint-migration-tool), you will be migrating your content stored in your MySites document library into OneDrive.

-**OneDrive** is your own personal document library where you can store your files.
+OneDrive is your own personal document library where you can store your files.
 Only you can see them, unless you want to share them with colleagues.
 You can set permissions for viewing or editing the document or folder and send an email to let people that it has been shared with them.

-If you find you have content that is intended for team consumption and collaboration, save it to a **shared library** where team members have access by default.
+If you find you have content that is intended for team consumption and collaboration, save it to a *shared library* where team members have access by default.

-When you need a new shared library for team files, you can create on right from OneDrive, add members, and start working together.
+When you need a new shared library for team files, you can create one right from OneDrive, add members, and start working together.

 ## Prepare your OneDrive environment
 Before migrating your My Sites content, you must pre-provision your users in OneDrive: